2019 is set to be a landmark year for Prince Harry and Meghan the Duchess of Sussex.

 Indeed, the sacred grounds of Frogmore hold a special place in Meghan and Harry.

-Then in May this year, the royal love birds returned to Windsor for their historical wedding at St George's Chapel followed by reception celebrations at Frogmore House.
+Then in May last year, the royal love birds returned to Windsor for their historical wedding at St George's Chapel followed by reception celebrations at Frogmore House.

-The cottage, which is split up into five apartments, was previously used to house royal staff and have been described as a "little bit run-down" but extensive renovations are currently underway to make sure it's in sparkling condition for it's incoming royal residents in the New Year.
+The cottage, which is split up into five apartments, was previously used to house royal staff and have been described as a "little bit run-down" but extensive renovations have ensured it's in sparkling condition for it's incoming royal residents.

 WATCH: The Queen arrives at Windsor Castle.
 Post continues after the video...